Torchlight Energy shares surge 15% after upsized stock offering

-June 22 (Reuters) - Shares of Torchlight Energy Resources Inc (TRCH.O) rose more than 15% early on Tuesday, with small-time investors piling into the latest social media-hyped stock trade after the oil and gas producer upsized its share offering to $250 million.
+(Reuters) - Shares of Torchlight Energy Resources Inc rose more than 15% early on Tuesday, with small-time investors piling into the latest social media-hyped stock trade after the oil and gas producer upsized its share offering to $250 million.

 Last week, Torchlight announced plans to raise $100 million and on Monday increased the offering by $150 million after its shares surged 74% in value.
 The company last week also declared a special dividend of preferred stock to be issued to shareholders who held its shares as of market close on June 24.